The Opioid Epidemic

 What Is The Opioid Epidemic?

-The Opioid epidemic specifically refers to the growing number of deaths and hospitalizations from Opioids, including both prescription and illicit drugs.
-In recent years, death rates from these drugs have skyrocketed to over 40,000 a year, or 115 a day, across the US.
-Drug overdose is now the leading cause of accidental death in the United States, largely due to the Opioid epidemic.
-The Opioid epidemic first gained notoriety around 2010, but the factors behind it had begun several years earlier.
+The opioid epidemic specifically refers to the growing number of deaths and hospitalizations from opioids, including both prescription and illicit drugs.
+In recent years, death rates from these drugs have skyrocketed to an all-time peak, with 107,941 recorded deaths in 2022 across the US.
+Currently, drug overdose is now the leading cause of accidental death in the United States, largely due to the opioid epidemic.
+The opioid epidemic first gained notoriety around 2010, but the factors behind it had begun several years earlier.

 What Are Opioids?